jrrodgers68/MasterClosetFanController/README.md

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for MasterClosetFanController.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.
 Anything that is in this folder when you compile your project will be sent to our compile service and compiled into a firmware binary for the Particle device that you have targeted.

 If your application contains multiple files, they should all be included in the `src` folder.
 If your firmware depends on Particle libraries, those dependencies are specified in the `project.properties` file referenced below.

-#### ```.ino``` file:
-This file is the firmware that will run as the primary application on your Particle device.
-It contains a `setup()` and `loop()` function, and can be written in Wiring or C/C++.
-For more information about using the Particle firmware API to create firmware for your Particle device, refer to the [Firmware Reference](https://docs.particle.io/reference/firmware/) section of the Particle documentation.

 #### ```project.properties``` file:
 This is the file that specifies the name and version number of the libraries that your project depends on.
 Dependencies are added automatically to your `project.properties` file when you add a library to a project using the `particle library add` command in the CLI or add a library in the Desktop IDE.